Key Facts

 How Much Funding Is Provided?10

-The U.S. is the largest donor to global health in the world, and its investment in global health has grown significantly over time (see figure below), particularly in the last 15 years.11 However, since FY 2010, U.S. funding for global health has remained relatively flat, with spikes in some years due to emergency supplemental funding for disease outbreaks.
+The U.S. is the largest donor to global health in the world, and its investment in global health has grown significantly since the early 2000s.11 However, since FY 2010, U.S. funding for global health has remained relatively flat, with spikes in some years due to emergency supplemental funding for disease outbreaks (see figure below).
 Key highlights and funding trends include (also see KFF’s U.S. global health budget tracker and fact sheets):

 • funding for global health is channeled through multiple agencies and programs; most funding is provided by Congress to the Department of State (largely because most PEPFAR funding is channeled through the department), followed by USAID, HHS, and DoD;12